jacygao/jacygao.github.io/content/post/patterns_of_distributed_transation.md

 ![Event Sourcing Example](https://jgao.io/event-sourcing-example-2.png)

 In this case, we can use Event Sourcing where only a single record needs to be inserted to the datastore upon a change event.
 This record is both used to construct the current state of the domain object and stored as event log.
 The representation of the data is created as a [Materialised View](https://en.wikipedia.org/wiki/Materialized_view) and stored in memory for the frontends to retrieve.
 Moreover, the Event Store can trigger an action on OrderPlaced event which publishes the event to a message channel.
+Alternatively, the publishing of events can also be managed using a poller.

 ![Event Sourcing Explained](https://jgao.io/event-sourcing-example-3.png)

-- Consider this parttern when the architecture of the system is designed with events
+Event Sourcing parttern is a great fit when the architecture of the application is designed around events.
+However, this pattern faces a number of challenges:

-- Unfamiliar pattern to developers
+- Unfamiliar pattern to developers which may lead to a long learning curve

 - Added complexity to maintain materialised view.
-CQRS may need to be adopted to manage complex data requirement from the frontend
+CQRS may need to be adopted to handle complex data requirements by the frontend

+- Eventual consistency may not suitable for applications that require real-time updates to the views.

+# Coming Next
-# Saga Pattern
+- Saga Pattern

-# Leader Election
+- Leader Election Pattern

-# References